Virginia AG’s office finds elite Loudoun STEM school discriminates against Black, Hispanic students

 “Disparate impact discrimination in the education system is often evidenced by severe disparities between various demographic groups of students,” the attorney general’s report asserts, referencing this data.
 “Here, a simple statistical analysis revealed evidence disparities between Black/African-American students and Latinx/Hispanic students as compared to White students and Asian-American students.”

 Over the next two years, the report continues, Loudoun officials sought to revise the Academies of Loudoun admissions system to address the issue, in part by altering the writing assessment and adding consideration of socioeconomic background to the review process.
-But this had little effect: in 2020, 244 Black students applied, and just 10 were admitted.
-Meanwhile, the representation of Hispanic students — already low — actually worsened, according to the report.
+But this had little effect: In 2020, 244 Black students applied, and just 10 were admitted.
+Meanwhile, the representation of Hispanic students — already low — worsened, according to the report.

-Investigators with the attorney general’s office further found that the discrimination starts early: Black and Hispanic students are seriously underrepresented in Loudoun’s gifted and talented programs for elementary- and middle-schoolers, too.
+Investigators with the attorney general’s office further found that the discrimination starts early: Black and Hispanic students are seriously underrepresented in Loudoun’s gifted and talented programs for elementary- and middle-schoolers.
 In 2019, Black and Hispanic students were 2.6 percent and 6.6 percent of a gifted-and-talented initiative known as SPECTRUM, per the report, despite making up 8 percent and nearly 20 percent of the total Loudoun County student body, respectively.

 The report attributes the problem to the way Loudoun has thrown up barriers — some institutional, some individual — that prevent parents of color from “accessing academically rigorous curricula.”

-The report directs school officials to work with Loudoun NAACP over the next two months to rectify the situation.
+The report directs school officials to work with the Loudoun NAACP over the next two months to rectify the situation.
 Some of the NAACP’s suggestions for improvement, as listed in the report, include eliminating the Academies of Loudoun’s critical-thinking test and writing assessment.

 The NAACP also proposes nixing letters of recommendation, “as they can be biased,” and offering admission to “qualifying applicants on a random basis.”
 The NAACP further suggests establishing a STEM-based elementary after-school and summer program focused on African American studies, setting up after-school affinity groups for young Black students and creating a public charter school devoted to STEM fields, art and African American studies — and “eliminating the historical achievement gap experienced” by Black students in Loudoun.